Raj-sharma01/design-patterns/command pattern notes.md

 ***

 ## 🔹 Lambdas in Java (Modern Command Pattern)

-Since Command can be a functional interface (void execute()), we can use lambdas for simple cases.
+Since Command is a functional interface (void execute()), we can replace ConcreteCommand classes with lambdas.

 ```java
 @FunctionalInterface